thezedt/mr500v1-openwrt/usb-modes.md

-By default the Fibocom FG621-EA in the Tp-Link MR500v1(EU) is configured to work in NCM mode (Fibocom-designated mode 36).
+By default the Fibocom FG621-EA in the Tp-Link MR500v1(EU) is configured to work in RNDIS mode (Fibocom-designated mode 38).
+For best use with OpenWrt it should be switched to NCM Mode (36).

 	root@OpenWrt:/# picocom /dev/ttyUSB0
 	picocom v3.1